thewtex/thesis/introduction/background_and_significance.rst

 Quality in ultrasound strain images can potentially be improved with angular compounding [Rao2006]_.
-Angular compounding is achieved by electronically steering the ultrasound beam with appropriate time delays applied to transducer array elements during the transmit pulse.
-In B-Mode angular compounding, this gives a different instantiation of tissue speckle, which in can be averaged to improve image quality.
+Angular compounding is achieved by electronically steering the ultrasound beam with appropriate time delays applied to transducer array elements during the transmit phase.
+For B-Mode images, angular compounding provides a different view of tissue speckle, which in can be averaged to improve image quality.
 In strain imaging, a different realization of tissue scattering is again made available, but the observation of the strain tensor is also obtained in a different coordinate system.
-This is advantageous since ultrasound image resolution in inherently highly anisotropic: resolution is inherently high along the axis of beam propation, but low lateral to beam propagation.
-As result, the quality of displacement estimates in the axial direction are better than the lateral direction.
-Angular compounding has the potential to improve image quality with an averaging effect, but also provides axial quality motion tracking when the beam is steered to what is the lateral direction when the beam is not steered.
+This is advantageous since ultrasound image resolution in inherently highly anisotropic;
+resolution is inherently high along the axis of beam propagation, but low lateral to the beam propagation direction.
+As a result, the quality of displacement estimates in the beam (axial) direction are better than that along the lateral direction.
+Angular compounding has the potential to improve image quality with an averaging effect, but also provides axial quality motion tracking when the beam is steered to that obtained in the lateral direction when the beam is not steered.

 Preliminary work on applying angular compounding to strain images on transverse images of a hollow cylinder phantom have been performed by Hansen et al.
 [Hansen2009]_.
-A number of complications exist that question whether angular compounding of strain images of extensive carotid atherosclerosis *in vivo* will improve image quality.
+However, a number of complications exist that have to be addressed before angular compounding of strain images of extensive carotid atherosclerosis *in vivo* would improve image quality.

-First, there are practical limitations to the maximum angle that can be steered due to transducer technology.
-Grating lobe artifacts, which signifantly decrease image quality, will appear if the spacing between array elements is not small enough for a given excitation frequency and steering angle.
+First, there are practical limitations to the maximum angle that can be steered with linear array transducer technology.
+Grating lobe artifacts, which signifantly decrease image quality, will appear if the spacing between array elements are not small enough for a given excitation frequency and steering angle.
 As a consequence, steering angles on current high frequency linear array transducers are limited to approximately +/- 15º.
 Hansen et al. worked around this limitation to some extent by low pass filtering the signal at higher angles with a cutoff frequency corresponding to the frequency when grating lobes occur.
-This allowed them to steer up to +/- 45º without significant artifact, but the removal of high frequency content decreases the advantage of tracking in the axial direction.
+This allowed them to steer up to +/- 45º without significant artifacts, but the removal of high frequency content decreases the advantage of tracking along the beam direction.

 Secondly, the combination of multiple images may introduce more noise than signal in the composite image.
 The noise may be introduced by multiple factors.
 Averaging strains with a simple arithmetic mean of axial and lateral components may decrease quality in areas that were previously calculated with only the lateral component.
-Artifacts, such as the artifact due to refraction of the pulse at the curved arterial borders [Ribbers2007]_, may be compounded [Hansen2009]_.
-How strain components are calculated and extracted from the strain tensor also plays a roll.
-Additional noise is introduced if an approach is taken such as that in Hansen et al., where the strain matrix is rotated to a particular orientation, and components are average at that orientation.
+Artifacts, due to refraction of the pulse at the curved arterial borders [Ribbers2007]_, may be compounded [Hansen2009]_.
+The manner by which the strain components are calculated and extracted from the strain tensor also plays a role.
+Additional noise is introduced if an approach is taken such as the one proposed in Hansen et al., where the strain matrix is rotated to a particular orientation, and components are averaged at that orientation.
 This is because the orientation may not be the same in all compounded images.
-For example, if prinicipal components (eigenvalues of the strain matrix) are averaged, they do not necessarily correspond to the same coordinate system orientation (eigenvectors of the strain matrix).
+For example, if the prinicipal components (eigenvalues of the strain matrix) are averaged, they do not necessarily correspond to the same coordinate system orientation (eigenvectors of the strain matrix).
 It is natural to try to extract 'radial' and 'circumferential' components of the strain tensor when